krishnanlab/txt2onto2.0/README.md

 # Usage
 ## Making predictions using provided models
 Assume we are going to run code in the src folder.
-We will use the following code to showcase the usage.
-We will use studies from ClinicalTrials as input and see which metadata is related to atrial fibrillation (MONDO:0004981).
+We will use the following code to showcase the implementation of *txt2onto 2.0* using studies from ClinicalTrials as input and see which metadata are related to atrial fibrillation (MONDO:0004981).

 Input for making predictions is the concatenated text from metadata, with one description per line.
 The metadata is sourced from ClinicalTrials.
 [Here](https://github.com/krishnanlab/txt2onto2.0/blob/main/data/clinicaltrials_desc.tsv) are the first few lines of an example using concatenated metadata from ClinicalTrials: